+1-888-360-0001 8:00AM to 6:00PM EST

 b.
 Be aware that when juicing celery, fiber is removed, which in and of itself reduces many benefits of celery.

-Celery is just one of the many vegetables that are currently being ‘juiced.’
+Celery is just one of the many vegetables currently being ‘juiced.’
 However, many people are using juices as a way to ‘detox’ and lose weight.
-These types of diets are not encouraged by the general medical community, and they should certainly not be considered long-term.
-The belief that weight loss may occur through juicing may be accurate, but the weight will not be kept off when you stop juicing and start eating whole foods again.
+The general medical community does not encourage these diets, and they should certainly not be considered long-term.
+The belief that weight loss may occur through juicing may be accurate, but the weight will not be kept off when you stop and start eating whole foods again.
 Eating fruits and vegetables in their solid form is generally the encouraged method of consumption.
-Without the fiber, which is removed when juicing any fruit or vegetable, the sugar found in the food is absorbed more quickly.
-Fiber prolongs the absorption of sugar into the bloodstream, in turn, reducing blood sugar levels.
+Without the fiber removed when juicing any fruit or vegetable, the sugar found in the food is absorbed more quickly.
+Fiber prolongs the absorption of sugar into the bloodstream, in turn reducing blood sugar levels.

 In conclusion, while celery juice is all the rage, and it does promote vegetable consumption, it should not be the only ingested food source.
 It should also not be consumed solely as a detox.
-Sure, juicing is a clever way to sneak in fruits and vegetables, but it should never replace eating them in the natural whole food form.
+Juicing is a clever way to sneak in fruits and vegetables, but it should never replace eating them in the natural whole-food form.
 Connect with Shifa4U for more lifestyle and dietary tips.